From MozillaZine Knowledge Base

 Removing user profile data

-Note: On Windows, you can use the Firefox uninstaller option, "Remove my Firefox personal data and customizations" (see above) instead of following these instructions.
+Note: In Firefox 30 and below on Windows, you can use the Firefox uninstaller option, "Remove my Firefox personal data and customizations" (see above) instead of following these instructions.

 This step is only recommended if you want to completely remove Firefox from your system, and you do not want to save any of your data.
 This will remove your Firefox user profile data, which includes bookmarks, passwords, cookies, preference settings and added extensions.

-Caution: Make sure that you rename the entire Firefox profile folder, which includes the profiles.ini file that keeps track of profiles.
-Do not simply rename or delete the profile folder that contains your user data, as doing so can result in a "profile in use" or "already running" message when you next attempt to run Firefox (bug 278860).
+Caution: Make sure that you rename or delete the entire Firefox profile folder, which includes the profiles.ini file that keeps track of profiles.
+Do not simply rename or delete the profile folder that contains your user data, as doing so can result in a profile cannot be loaded or a "profile in use"/"already running" message when you next attempt to run Firefox (bug 278860).